-Commencing June 2016, the Company ceased receiving revenue related to the 60 percent interest of its indirect subsidiary, Niko Exploration (Block 9) Ltd. ("Niko Block 9"), in the Block 9 production sharing contract ("PSC") in Bangladesh, due to legal cases related to this and other ownership interests in Bangladesh (see Note 21(a) for further details on these matters).
-In addition, since fiscal 2019, the Company has been in default of its Facilities Agreement (see Note 11) with its senior lenders (the "Lenders") and has not recognized or received any oil and gas revenue.
-At March 31, 2022, the Company has significant existing liabilities, obligations and contingent liabilities (see Note 21).
-The Company and its subsidiaries are subject to various claims from other parties and an adverse outcome on one or more of the claims impacting the Company and its subsidiaries could significantly and negatively impact the future cash flows of the Company and further deteriorate its overall liquidity.
+Commencing June 2016, the Company's indirect subsidiary, Niko Exploration (Block 9) Ltd. ("Niko Block 9"), ceased receiving revenue related to its 60 percent interest in the Block 9 production sharing contract ("PSC") in Bangladesh, due to legal cases related to this and other ownership interests in Bangladesh (see Note 19(a) for further details on these matters).
+In addition, since 2018, the Company has been in default of its Facilities Agreement (see Note 10) with its senior lenders (the "Lenders") and has not recognized or received any oil and gas revenue.
+At March 31, 2023, the Company had significant existing liabilities, obligations and contingent liabilities (see Note 19).
+An adverse outcome on one or more of the claims impacting the Company and its subsidiaries could significantly and negatively impact the Company.
 Currently, the Company's primary focus is on attempting to realize value related to amounts for which the Company believes are owed to its subsidiaries that hold interests in Bangladesh and attempting to collect income and other tax refunds in India, with any realized value likely to be for the ultimate benefit of its Lenders.
-There is no guarantee that the Company will be successful in realizing any value in these endeavors.
+There is no quarantee that the Company will be successful in realizing any value in these endeavors.

-As a result of the foregoing matters (including the obligations, defaults and contingent liabilities of the Company and its subsidiaries), there are material uncertainties that cast significant doubt about the ability of the Company to continue as a going concern.
+As a result of the foregoing matters (including the obligations, defaults and contingent liabilities of the Company and its subsidiaries), there are material uncertainties that may cast significant doubt about the ability of the Company to continue as a going concern.

-These consolidated financial statements for the year ended March 31, 2022 do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue as a going concern and therefore be required to realize on its assets and liabilities in other than the normal course of business and potentially at amounts significantly different from those recorded in these financial statements.
+These consolidated financial statements for the year ended March 31, 2023 do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue as a going concern and therefore be required to realize on its assets and liabilities in other than the normal course of business and potentially at amounts significantly different from those recorded in the consolidated financial statements for the year ended March 31, 2023.